The Tools You Need To Start A Roadside Assistance Business

 18. Hacksaw – Sometimes a customers spare tire will not come down properly.
 This is a specialty tool for faulty tire release equipment, cut it down with customer consent and charge extra when you do.

 19. Spare Tires – go to your local junkyard and get all the spare tire sizes you can, R16 & R17 are most common.
-They will be useful.
+They will be useful or you can have the universal EZ spare to help your customer out when there are no other options.

 20. Gloves - A nice set of gloves will keep your hands protected in the cold and clean from debris.
-I always have at least two sets on me when its time to use them.
+I always have at least two sets on me when it's time to use them. these are economical and great for the purpose.

 21. Full Driver Set - Screw drivers aren't always needed but can come in handy when working with batteries or patching tires.
 This set includes a flathead, Phillips, 4-way, needle nose pliers among others.